 One of the key areas in which philosophy has dropped the ball is in academic publishing.
 Philosophy journals have become corridors for rat-race-runners.
 This has led to a combination of futility and staleness in the typical journal.
 To open a journal today–whether one of high repute or low, “wide” readership or narrow (even articles published in the widest-read journals seldom receive more than a handful of citations)–is typically to find an array of unrelated, uninspired articles either debating the same-old issues with minor and unsubstantial nuance or flaunting something “new” and “radical”… which is to say, something trendy and ephemeral.
 To be published in such a journal, an author must conform to the standards set by editors, to the ideas set by peer reviewers, and little of either will be made known to anyone before the fact.

 Peer review itself is a broken system: it offers no reward but ingratiating oneself with the journal’s editors and a vague sense of fulfilling a noblesse oblige for upholding academic standards–standards that have become somewhat arbitrary, and which take different forms in different minds; which is to say, personal standards.
-The capricious and inconsistent nature of academic publication and the often cloak-and-danger obscurity of the publishing process makes the entire process often seems more a means for control than a means for ensuring that interesting ideas are being openly debated, discussed, and refined.
+The capricious and inconsistent nature of academic publication and the often cloak-and-danger obscurity of what goes on behind in the scenes in publishing makes the entire process often seem more a means for control than a means for ensuring that interesting ideas are being openly debated, discussed, and refined.

 As is obvious to anyone familiar with Continuum, my blog, or my thinking over the past year, I am an advocate for how the new digital paradigm opens doors to different approaches for all manner of things, especially things related to the recovery and improvement of thinking.
 Academic publishing is no exception.
 The openness, immediacy, and archival-accessible nature of digital, networked technology radically decentralizes our methods of discourse.
 The corrupt centers of academic prestige, and the tepid, boring, repetitive journals of high repute are products of a bygone era.
 It is high-time that we do something to change the whole landscape of academia.